WAP (song): North America

 "WAP" debuted at number one on the Billboard Hot 100 chart, garnering Cardi B her fourth chart-topper in the US, extending her record as the female rapper with the most number-one singles.
 It was Megan's second number-one single.
 Cardi B became the only female rapper to achieve Hot 100 number-one singles in two different decades (2010s and 2020s).
 "WAP" became the first female rap collaboration to debut at number one on the Hot 100.
 The song was driven by 93 million streams, 125,000 downloads and 11.6 million radio airplay impressions.
 As the song topped the Digital Song Sales and Streaming Songs charts, it became Cardi B's fourth chart-topper on the former, Cardi B's third on the latter, and Megan's second on both.

 The 93 million streaming total became the largest number of first-week streams in Billboard history and of weekly streams in 2020.
-"WAP" generated the most weekly on-demand US audio streams among songs by female artists, with 54.7 million streams, during the best sales week for a song since Taylor Swift's "Me!" featuring Brendon Urie.
+"WAP" generated the most weekly on-demand U.S. audio streams among songs by female artists, with 54.7 million streams, during the best sales week for a song since Taylor Swift's "Me!" featuring Brendon Urie.

 "WAP" became the first song to spend its first two weeks at number one on the Hot 100 since Ariana Grande's "7 Rings".
 In between those chart-toppers, eight songs debuted at number one, each spending a single week at the summit.
 Of the 42 songs that have entered the chart at number one since the Hot 100 started in 1958, 19 including "WAP" remained on top in their second weeks.
 "WAP" also became the first song among female artists to lead the Hot 100 for multiple weeks since Mariah Carey's "All I Want for Christmas Is You".
 For the chart issue dated September 26, "WAP" achieved a fourth non-consecutive week atop the chart.

 "WAP" also reached number one on the Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, marking Cardi B's fifth number-one entry on the former and fourth on the latter, and Megan's second on both.
 Billboard called the song "one of the most dominant Hot 100 number ones of the last 30 years".

 "WAP" debuted at number one on the Canadian Hot 100, becoming Cardi B's second chart-topper and Megan's first.
 It spent four non-consecutive weeks atop the chart.
-It was the most streamed song of 2020 in the US by a female artist, with 732.7 million on-demand streams, ranking sixth among all.
+It was the most streamed song of 2020 in the U.S. by a female artist, with 732.7 million on-demand streams, ranking sixth among all.
 In the US, Cardi B has achieved three times the best-performing song of the year by a female artist—the only act to do so this century—with "WAP" (2020) joining "Bodak Yellow" (2017) and "I Like It" (2018).